-Below is a breakdown of performance grades by iron length.
-The percentages displayed for each iron represent the frequency at which each was among the best performing irons for each tester across the test pool.
-For more information about how we arrive at these results, see our How We Test page.
+Below is the 2021 Most Wanted Player’s Distance Irons broken down by performance grades for each iron length.
+The percentages displayed for each iron represent the frequency at which each was among the best-performing irons for each tester across the test pool.

 Iron Buying Considerations

-Performance should be your primary concern when buying new irons, but there are some additional things you may want to think about before you make your purchasing decision.
+Performance should be your primary concern when buying new irons but there are some additional things you may want to think about before you make your decision.

-You’ll likely hit iron shots on the majority of holes you play, so it’s essential to pay attention to set make-up.
+It’s essential to pay attention to set make-up.
 As with most things in the golf equipment industry, there is no universal standard for set composition.
 That’s not a bad thing as it allows for almost endless combinations and the ability to mix and match between models when appropriate.
-In the Players Distance category, 4-irons are practically ubiquitous, but not every set offers a gap wedge.
-It’s important is that you make sure your iron set can fill every spot in the bag you need it to fill, and that you’re not forced to buy more clubs than you want or need.
+In the Player’s Distance category, 4-irons are practically ubiquitous but not every set offers a gap wedge.
+Make sure your iron set can fill every spot in the bag you need it to fill and that you’re not forced to buy more clubs than you want or need.

-We always recommend taking the time to go through a professional fitting, but if you don’t have the resources, the Mizuno Shaft Optimizer isn’t a bad place to start.
-This advanced technology utilizes gyroscopes and strain gauges to measure things like club speed, tempo, and how much the shaft is flexing at impact.
+Go through a professional fitting.
+If for some reason you can’t, the Mizuno Shaft Optimizer isn’t a bad place to start.
+The optimizer utilizes gyroscopes and strain gauges to measure things like club speed, tempo and how much the shaft is flexing at impact.
 It then recommends a list of shafts for your swing.
 It even makes a lie angle recommendation.

-During each test, we look for trends that provide us insight into where the market as a whole is moving, as well as what noteworthy changes manufacturers have made to improve year-over-year performance.
-We also solicit feedback from our testers.
+During each test, we look for trends that provide us with insight into where the market as a whole is moving as well as what noteworthy changes manufacturers have made to improve year-to-year performance.
+Additionally, we solicit feedback from our testers.
 We want to understand what they liked, what they didn’t like, and why.
-We want to reemphasize that, while we do collect and share noteworthy portions of this feedback, it does not factor in our rankings.
+Although we obtain their feedback, their subjective opinions do not influence, dictate or determine our testing rankings.

 Trends and Tweaks